 Relevance is granted only to bureaucratic or legal authority.

 Max Weber's Hierarchical Management Approach still has several fault lines and has attracted criticism for that.

 The focus is only on rules and laws.

 Owing to the formalities and regulations of the Hierarchical Organisation, there would be needless gaps in decision-making.

 Owing to so much formality and laws, organization and communication were hindered.

-Bureaucracy requires a lot of paperwork and has way too much authority, resulting in a lot of time, effort, and resources being wasted.
+Bureaucracy requires a lot of paperwork and has an extensive level of authority, resulting in a lot of time, effort, and resources being wasted.
 Not optimal for effectiveness.

 A hierarchical approach is not ideal for business organizations because of its unnecessary formality.
 For government agencies, the bureaucratic model might be appropriate.

 The professional skills of the personnel for promotion and transfers are given too much significance.
-Dedication and dedication of the worker are not considered.
+The dedication and commitment of the worker are not considered.

-Human Resource Restricted Scope (HR).
+Human Resource Limited scope exists for human resources.
 Informal groups are not given any meaning and no scope is given to form one.